measty/tiatoolbox/docs/visualization/efficient-viewer-assessment.md

   modification time alone.
 Successful immutable manifests, feature details, and tiles support conditional ETags; temporary `building` responses are not cached as immutable content.
-- The automatic path uses one immutable geometry family per store and source zoom.
-For the supplied max-zoom-9 slide this is aggregate z0-z3, centroid z4-z6, and polygon z7-z9; tile density, style fields, and filters cannot turn individual tiles into a different family.
+- The automatic path uses one immutable base geometry family and deterministic feature-area rule per store and source zoom.
+For the supplied max-zoom-9 slide the base schedule is aggregate z0-z3, centroid z4-z6, and polygon z7-z9; tile density, style fields, and filters cannot alter it.
+In the first two ranges, polygons projecting to at least 36 CSS pixels squared remain simplified polygons, preserving larger tissue structures without turning dense and sparse tiles into different LOD regimes or duplicating features.
 - Pathology-calibrated operating targets are 32,000 centroid features and 256 KiB compressed.
 Larger absolute feature, vertex, and byte limits remain as safety stops.
 Exceeding one produces an explicit error instead of silently